cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

    See example at ctx.download_resource_and_render.
 * `ctx.instance.update` - Updates the node's runtime properties.
 This is automatically called each time an operation ends, meaning that it is only useful in the context of a single operation.

+#### Logging

+Depending on your requirements, you may wish to have Python loggers have their logs emitted to the Cloudify Context logger (`ctx.logger`).
+This is especially useful if your plugin uses third-party libraries, which in turn perform their own logging into standard Python loggers, and you would like to have logs from those third-party libraries echoed to the Cloudify Context logger.

+To achieve this, you can use the `CloudifyCtxLoggingHandler` class:

+{{< highlight  python >}}
+from cloudify.logs import CloudifyCtxLoggingHandler

+...
+...

+@operation
+def my_operation(ctx, **kwargs):
+    logger = ... # get a logger somehow
+    logger.addHandler(CloudifyCtxLoggingHandler(ctx))

+    ...

+    logger.info("This will be printed to the Cloudify Context logger in INFO level")
+{{< /highlight >}}

 ### Cloud Plugins

 The lifecycle `start` operation should store the following runtime properties for the `cloudify.nodes.Compute` node instance: